Why writing is harder than STEM, revisited

 So why is writing harder?

 I believe a lot of confusion from math, or why math has the notoriety of being a hard subject, comes from poor exposition.
 I have seen this myself, such as papers or textbooks where key steps are omitted or explained poorly.
-Often the author explains a lesser concept in great detail and then insufficiently explains the key concept, or fails to tie the intermediary steps with the crucial step that leads to the final result.
+Often the author explains a lesser concept in great detail and then insufficiently explains the key concept, or fails to tie the intermediate steps with the crucial step that leads to the final result.
+So there will be two concepts, A and B , each explained in depth, but minimal effort to tie them together.
 I think math ability is to some extent innate and correlated with IQ, but it’s not as hopeless or innate as verbal ability.
 (This is different with competitive-level math, in which innate ability plays a greater role, as practice tends to be controlled for.)

-I think tutors can help immensely.
-Whenever I tutored math, concepts suddenly ‘clicked’, when the textbook and the teacher’s instructions were insufficient.
-If a certain notation didn’t make sense, I could explain what the author meant and show the omitted intermediary steps as to how a result was obtained.
-This is also observed by Bloom’s so-called “2 sigma” phenomenon.
+Being tutored can help immensely.
+When I tutored math, concepts suddenly ‘clicked’, when the textbook and the teacher’s instructions were insufficient.
+If a certain notation didn’t make sense, I could explain what the author meant and show the omitted steps as to how a result was obtained.
+[2] This is also observed by Bloom’s so-called “2 sigma” phenomenon.
 Likewise, I too was tutored in math.
+Many of history’s ‘greats’ in the sciences or the humanities were tutored.
+Even John von Neumann, the prolific polymath and pioneer of fields as diverse as computer science, atomic physics and game theory was not above being tutored.
+Same for Norbert Weiner, whose 1948 groundbreaking book Cybernetics laid the groundwork for understanding dynamical feedback systems, was tutored as a youth by his father.
+Or most famously, John Stuart Mill, whose dad, James Mill, basically speed-ran his son’s education.
+All of these people were brilliant to begin with, and then tutoring helped them to unlock this potential to its fullest extent.

-But when it comes to writing, unlike math, almost everyone already knows how to do it!
+But when it comes to writing, unlike math, almost everyone already knows how to do it, and has plenty of practice.
 Everyone writes, whether it’s social media, text messaging, email, or the occasional blog post.
 It’s not like people cannot write; they can, but just aren’t that good at it.
 And because the rules are already known and almost everyone is familiar with the basics, such as how to write sentences, it’s not like poor exposition is the problem, unlike math.

 There is no critical impasse that must be cleared for writing skill to be unlocked.
 Writing allows for great precision in terms of articulating something, but ironically, there are no precise rules or steps on how to do it well, which in turn makes it hard as there’s no blueprint.
 Yet in spite of this arbitrariness, there is undeniably skill involved.
 Successful writers consistently put out quality prose that is well-received by the intended audience, but it’s not possible to reverse engineer this.
 This makes writing more innate than math owing to the near-impossibility of teaching good writing, only that good writing exists and we know it when we see it.